MarcelNazare/Spoty2Tube/README.md

 ## Spotify to YouTube Song Downloader

-This script automates downloading your favorite songs from Spotify to YouTube for offline listening.
+This program automates downloading your favorite songs from Spotify to YouTube for offline listening.

 **How it Works:**